BSI-Bund/TSMS/tsm-rest-api/docs/ExecutableLoadFilesApi.md

 <a name="modifyElfAndOverwriteBinary"></a>
 # **modifyElfAndOverwriteBinary**
-> ExecutableLoadFile modifyElfAndOverwriteBinary(elfFilename, elfFile, elfId)
+> InlineResponse200 modifyElfAndOverwriteBinary(elfFilename, elfFile, elfId)

 Update details and overwrite binary data of an existing Executabl...